-President Emeritus, Chair of the Council
+President Emeritus, Council Emeritus

 Roberta Cooper Ramo is a shareholder in the law firm of Modrall Sperling, where she concentrates her practice in the areas of mediation, arbitration, business law, real estate, probate, and estate planning.
 She has been a member of the Institute since 1991 and was elected to the Council in 1997.
 She served as ALI’s President from 2008 to 2017, the Institute's first woman president, and previously served as First Vice President from 2004 to 2008.